tiarno/reachtim/content/articles/psutil1.md

  Finally, add that dictionary as a document into the corresponding MongoDb collection.
+It is converted to a BSON document when it is inserted into the database, but the structure is the same.

     :::python
         if doc['server'] == 'example01.com':